brandonricharda/flight-booker/README.md

 This is my solution to the Flight Booker project in The Odin Project.

 The objective is to gain practice with advanced Ruby forms.
-The finished product will be an airline booking platform on which users can:
+The finished product is an airline booking platform on which users can:

 1. Enter desired dates / airports and click “Search”
 2. Choose from among a list of eligible flights